-Up until President Bush signed into law the Tax Relief and Health Care Act of 2006, mortgage insurance premiums were not tax deductible.
-As of January 1, 2007, borrowers can now deduct those payments.
-On the surface, this sounds like good news for first-time home buyers.
+Up until former President Bush signed into law the Tax Relief and Health Care Act of 2006, mortgage insurance premiums were not tax-deductible.
+Borrowers can now deduct those payments.
+On the surface, this sounds like good news for first-time homebuyers.
 But is it?

 How Combo Loans Work

 Combo or piggyback loans are financing that combines a first mortgage with a second mortgage (with or without a down payment).
-The reasons these types of loans are appealing are because many home buyers do not have 20% of the purchase price in cash or do not want to put down 20% to buy a home -- and combo loans sidestep the requirement to pay PMI.
+The reasons these types of loans are appealing are because many homebuyers may not have 20% of the purchase price in cash or do not want to put down 20% to buy a home — and combo loans sidestep the requirement to pay PMI.
 Common types of combo loans are:

-- 5/15/80.
-This scenario involves putting down 5%, and financing a first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 15% of the purchase price.
+This scenario involves putting down 5% and financing the first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 15% of the purchase price.

-- 10/10/80.
-This scenario involves putting down 10%, and financing a first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 10% of the purchase price.
+This scenario involves putting down 10% and financing the first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 10% of the purchase price.

-- 80/20.
-This scenario involves putting down zero, and financing a first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 20% of the purchase price.
+This scenario involves putting down zero and financing the first mortgage of 80% of the purchase price, coupled with a second mortgage comprising 20% of the purchase price.